Sequoia

 This note describes how to update a computer from an older version of macOS to Sequoia.

-When I do install Sequoia, I do not plan to ever enable "Apple AI."
+When I install Sequoia, I don't plan to enable "Apple AI."

 Features of Sequoia